 Who should be present during euthanasia?

-Many people wish to be present during their pet’s euthanasia to say goodbye, to prevent feeling guilty for ‘abandoning’ their pet, and to know what the death was like so they will not wonder about it in the future.
+Many people wish to be present during their pet’s euthanasia to say goodbye to knowing what the death was like so they will not wonder about it in the future.
 Each individual, however, will need to decide for him or herself whether they want to be present during the euthanasia.
 Sometimes friends may encourage you one way or another, but it is ultimately your decision, and you need to do what is best for you.
 Please know that if you decide not to be present our euthanasia protocol is still the same; previsit sedation, followed by an injectable sedative, and then the final injection.